Wanlov the Kubolor

-Emmanuel Owusu-Bonsu, known by his stage name Wanlov the Kubolor (born September 8, 1980, in Ploiești, Romania) is a Ghanaian-Romanian musician and film director born to an Akan father and a Romanian mother.
+Emmanuel Owusu-Bonsu, known by his stage name Wanlov the Kubolor (born September 8, 1980) is a Ghanaian-Romanian musician and film director born to an Akan father and a Romanian mother.
 Kubolor is a Ga word that essentially means truant, but can be understood to be a wanderer or vagabond.
 He is the brother of the television show host, model, and musician Deborah Owusu-Bonsu.

 Early life

 Kubulor's parents moved to Ghana before he was a year old, and he grew up in an artistic household where both parents were avid collectors of music and had an interest in the arts.
 He attended Adisadel College.
 It was while he was at Adisadel that he began rapping his favourite lyrics with high school friends and performing the local circuit in Cape Coast and Takoradi.
 It was here that his enduring musical partnership with the songwriter M3NSA was formed.
 He then moved to the United States for college in 2000 where he attended the University of Mary Hardin Baylor.
 He dropped out after two years of studying computer science and business administration, to dedicate himself fully to his musical career.